ihmwg/IHMCIF/Readme.txt

-New data categories have been created to describe template selection, model representation/architecture, cross-linking restraints, template model coordinates, pseudo atom positions, 2DEM restraints, clustering information, modeling experiment details, structural assemblies, experimental datasets used.
+New data categories have been created to describe template selection, model representation/architecture, cross-linking restraints, template model coordinates, pseudo atom positions, 2DEM and 3DEM restraints, clustering information, modeling experiment details, structural assemblies, experimental datasets used.

 The template and model representation should reflect the details in the table Supplemental Figure S3.
 The fasta sequences, cross-linking, and